Convergence, Sticking and Escape: Stochastic Dynamics Near Critical Points in SGD: Main Results

+Such a statement is possible only for normalizations satisfying condition~\eqref{eq_for_hdelta}, which precisely arise in our Theorem~\ref{th1_crit_point_simple}.
+This once again demonstrates the optimality of the bounds established in our results.

-\begin{remark} The results of Section~ \ref{sec_stic_crit_point} are possible to generalize in the multi-dimensional case, but the derivations in this scenario become noticeably more complicated.
-The condition \ref{H1} is replaced by multivariate regularly varying (see chapter 6 in \citet{Resnick2007}) and \ref{H2} are replaced by \ref{H2} for the norm $\|\boldsymbol{\xi}_1\|.$ The proof of the results in Section~\ref{sec_stic_crit_point} can be reproduced almost verbatim, except that we use multi-dimensional Taylor's formula and replace the absolute value with the norm in \eqref{eq_crit_esc_1}. \end{remark}
+\item The results of Section~ \ref{sec_stic_crit_point} are possible to generalize in the multidimensional case, but the derivations in this scenario become noticeably more complicated.
+The condition \ref{H1} is replaced by multivariate regularly varying (see chapter 6 in \citet{Resnick2007}) and \ref{H2} are replaced by \ref{H2} for the norm $\|\boldsymbol{\xi}_1\|.$ The proof of the results in Section~\ref{sec_stic_crit_point} can be reproduced almost verbatim, except that we use multidimensional Taylor's formula and replace the absolute value with the norm in \eqref{eq_crit_esc_1}. \end{enumerate} \end{remark}